-Conditional debug is very useful to filter out some of the debug information that you see on a (busy) router.
-It allows us to only show debug information that matches a certain interface, MAC address, username and some other items.
+Conditional debugging is very useful to filter out some of the debug information that you see on a (busy) router.
+It allows us to only show debug information that matches a certain interface, MAC address, username, and other items.

 It’s best to demonstrate this with an example, so let me show you the following router that is running RIP on two interfaces: